 Identity Documents: documents such as driver’s license, passbook issued by a recognized bank, health insurance card, address proof, etc. are considered valid and relevant.
 They contain all the information of a user that is authentic and can be validated at any time.

 Biometrics: This is one of the best and the most common way to collect a user’s information.
-Biographic such as fingerprint, Face ID, voice, etc. is registered on the biometric system and is recorded in a database.
+Fingerprint, Face ID, voice, etc. is registered on the biometric system and is recorded in a database.
 A user’s information can never be forged or duplicated with biometrics, which is how the information is highly accurate and easy to validate.

 Personal information: nitty-gritty details of the user such as name, date of birth, social security number, phone number, etc. Understanding whether the user really knows his personal information is a crucial giveaway about the identity of the user.